SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 	a.
 Image Service
 	b.
 Compute Service
 5. What is the difference between booting from an image (snapshot) and booting from a volume (snapshot) snapshot?
-6. For an instance booted from an image, will changes to your instance context be preserved after deleting the instance?
+6. For an instance booted from an image, will change to your instance context be preserved after deleting the instance?
 7. For an instance booted by createing  a new volume, will your changes to the instance be persisted on the volume after deleteing the insance?
 8. What does the snapshot do?
 What can you use it for?
 9. What is the meaning of "Create New Volume" upon launching an instance, and in what situations would you want to "Delete Volume on Instance Delete"?